aldolo69/oqtadrive/README.md

 - When running more than one daemon under the same user, they will use the same auto-save directory and hence mutually overwrite auto-save states.
 If you need to run several instances, run them with different users.
 A better solution will be provided in the future.

-- I haven't done a lot of testing yet.

 ## Motivation
 Why another *Microdrive* emulator?
 There are a few options out there already, but as far as I could see those are stand-alone solutions that use some form of media, usually an SD card to store the cartridges.
 So for one thing you have to go back and forth between the drive and your PC to upload new cartridge images or make backup copies.
 Additionally, almost by definition these standalone drives provide only a limited user interface for managing cartridges or require some form of control software running on the *Spectrum* or *QL* to do that.
 Still, they are great solutions, in particular if you want an authentic setup with no modern machines nearby.

 My use case is different though.
 Whenever I use my *Spectrum* or *QL*, it's in combination with my PC, which is running a video grabber.
 I also use my [spectratur](https://github.com/xelalexv/spectratur) project to do keyboard input directly from the PC.
 So I started thinking whether it wouldn't be possible to just stream the *Microdrive* data back and forth between *Spectrum*/*QL* and PC, and do all the management there.
 This would also open up interesting options, such as dynamically changing cartridge contents.
 Overall, however the goal is to functionally create a *faithful* reproduction of the original.
 That is, on the *Spectrum*/*QL* side, operating the emulated *Microdrives* should feel exactly the same as using the real thing.

 To sum up, the split into a *dumb* adapter and a *smart* daemon was a deliberate design choice for *OqtaDrive*.
 I explicitly did not want to duplicate stand-alone solutions that already existed.
 The stand-alone use case is overall not that important to myself, but that may be different for others of course.
-You could still create a stand-alone solution with *OqtaDrive* by using something like a *RaspberryPi Zero* as the daemon host and putting that into a case together with the *Arduino Nano*.
+As pointed out above, you can create a stand-alone solution with *OqtaDrive* by using something like a *RaspberryPi Zero* as the daemon host and putting that into a case together with the *Arduino Nano*.

 ## Hardware